confluentinc/tutorials/agentic-ai-model-tool-setup/flinksql/README.md

 When prompted, give your workspace a unique name and click through the quick start prompts until you get to your workspace home page.

 To create a Linear API key, click the workspace dropdown at the top left, then `Settings`.
 Select `Security & access` in the left-hand navigation, followed by `New API key` under `Personal API keys`.
-Give the key a name and click `Create`.
+Give the key a name.
+Under `Permissions`, select `Only select permissions...` and then only check the boxes for `Read` and `Write`.
+Click `Create`.
 Save this API key.

 ## Create Linear and OpenAI connections